donatolab/biozentrum_block_course/Day_1/README.md

 ... and don't worry, crashes are part of coding life :)

 6. Python is telling us that it does not know the name of some of our requested packages.
 This usually means we forgot to install them.
-So, we next install missing packages using pip.
+So, we now install the missing packages using the `pip` package manager.
 We type in "pip install PACKAGE" and the pip package manager finds the package for us and installs it.

 `!pip install matplotlib`
 `!pip install scipy`